yunxing/Freewifi_in_CAN_PEK_PVG/README.md

   result summary (authCodes): [226, 227, 236, 238, 242, 276, 367, 388, 334, 338, 483, 437, 523, 542, 558, 565, 578, 585, 583, 588, 438, 662, 348, 347, 755, 758, 844, 824, 864, 867, 876, 782, 735, 525, 454, 447, 842]
 ```

-Pick any of those number to gain your free wifi access.
+Pick any of those numbers to gain your free wifi access.